Table of contents

 During the last few years, the value of their property remained fairly static as James and Katie bought in a suburb where there was an abundance of new properties.

-However, they have done some improvements to the home and even put a swimming pool in the backyard.
+However, they have made some improvements to the home and even put a swimming pool in the backyard.

 Both couples now decide to put their homes on the market.